George Sylvester Viereck

-George Sylvester Viereck (December 31, 1884 – March 18, 1962) was a German-American poet, writer, and pro-German propagandist.
-He would later work on behalf of Nazi Germany.
+George Sylvester Viereck (December 31, 1884 – March 18, 1962) was a German-born American immigrant poet and journalist.
+After enjoying early success for his poetry, novels, and journalistic work, he achieved notoriety in the United States as a pro-German propagandist, and eventually as an agent operating on behalf of Nazi Germany.
+During World War II, he was convicted of violating the Foreign Agents Registration Act and served nearly four years in the Lewisburg Federal Penitentiary.

 Biography

-Early life
+Early life and education

-Sylvester's father, Louis Viereck, was born in Berlin in 1851, to the unmarried actress Edwina Viereck.
-It was rumored that Louis was the son of Kaiser William I, but Louis was acknowledged as a son instead by Louis von Prillwitz, a son of Prince Augustus of Prussia.
-In 1870, Louis joined the Socialist Party, and was banished from Berlin eight years later under Otto von Bismarck's Anti-Socialist Laws.
-In 1881 he became editor of a socialist periodical in Munich.
-In 1884 he was elected to the Reichstag, but in 1886 was imprisoned for attending Socialist Party meetings.
+George Sylvester Viereck was born in Munich on 31 December 1884.
+His father, Louis Viereck, had been born in Berlin in 1851 to the unmarried actress Edwina Viereck.
+It was rumored that Louis was the son of Kaiser William I, but then Louis von Prillwitz, from the Prince Augustus lineage in Prussia, acknowledged Louis as his son.
+Louis joined the Socialist Party in 1870, and eight years later was banished from Berlin under Otto von Bismarck's Anti-Socialist Laws.
+In 1881, he became editor of a socialist periodical in Munich.
+In 1884, he was elected to the Reichstag, but was imprisoned in 1886 for attending Socialist Party meetings.
 He left the Party upon his release from prison.

-Sylvester's mother, Laura Viereck, was born in San Francisco to William Viereck, a younger brother of Edwina Viereck.
+George's mother, Laura Viereck, was born in San Francisco to William Viereck, a younger brother of Edwina Viereck.
 William was an unsuccessful revolutionary who had fled the German States like other Forty-Eighters and operated a German theatre in San Francisco.
 After William's death in 1865, his wife returned to Germany with their children.
 In 1881, Laura married her first cousin Louis.

-At her urging, Louis emigrated to the United States in 1896, and Laura followed with Sylvester some months later.
-Louis became an American citizen in 1901, but he returned to Germany in 1911.
+Louis emigrated to the United States in 1896, and Laura followed some months later with the eleven-year-old George, who preferred going by his middle name "Sylvester".
+As an adolescent, Sylvester was already writing poetry.
+His heroes were Jesus Christ, Napoleon Bonaparte, and Oscar Wilde.
+His 1907 novel The House of the Vampire was heavily influenced by Wilde's The Importance of Being Earnest.
+By 1901, Louis had become an American citizen.
+While still in college in 1904, young Viereck published his first poetry collection after obtaining the help of literary critic Ludwig Lewisohn.
+Viereck graduated from the College of the City of New York in 1906.